garethgd/Waratek-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-This project is autocomplete search using Oboe.js as to stream line deliminted JSON.
+This project is autocomplete search for US cities using Oboe.js to stream line deliminted JSON.
+It demonstrates the use of Observables and Promises to retrieve data.
+As well as mapping a JSON Object to a TypeScript Object to display in the view.

 ## Install Angular CLI